 Then it will need recharging which brings us to the need for a small portable generator with at least a 1500 watt capacity with a 12 volt output (which most generators have).

 When showering, use the shower head valve to cut the water on and off between soaping and rinsing.
-This camper gadget brings one of the things you take for granted at home, running water, out to the field.
+This camper gadget brings one of the things you take for granted at home, running water, out to the field, but more efficiently.

 To conserve fuel, you may want to run the generator in the heat of the day, open the window in the cool of the evening and on through the morning hours.

-The generator is a great camper gadget within itself, but it is optional.
+A high capacity generator is a great camper gadget itself, but it is optional.

 Let's examine the camping refrigerator.
 This is one of the most incredible, can't live without, dual cooling, camper gadget appliances you will have in your camper.

+Did you know they run on propane?
 You can cool or freeze anything you want even without electricity.
-These also run on propane.
 That way you can save on your battery power.
 It doesn't even use a lot of propane, either.

 You can switch from electricity to propane anytime you need to without losing any food.
 Now that's a great camper gadget!